Structure formation: Gas evolution

 The final stage in evolution comes when baryons condense in the centres of galaxy haloes to form galaxies, stars and quasars.
-Dark matter greatly accelerates the formation of dense haloes.
-As dark matter does not have radiation pressure, the formation of smaller structures from dark matter is impossible.
+As dark matter does not have electromagnetic interactions, the formation of smaller structures from dark matter is impossible.
 This is because dark matter cannot dissipate angular momentum, whereas ordinary baryonic matter can collapse to form dense objects by dissipating angular momentum through radiative cooling.
 Understanding these processes is an enormously difficult computational problem, because they can involve the physics of gravity, magnetohydrodynamics, atomic physics, nuclear reactions, turbulence and even general relativity.
 In most cases, it is not yet possible to perform simulations that can be compared quantitatively with observations, and the best that can be achieved are approximate simulations that illustrate the main qualitative features of a process such as a star formation.

 Modelling structure formation

 Cosmological perturbations

-Much of the difficulty, and many of the disputes, in understanding the large-scale structure of the universe can be resolved by better understanding the choice of gauge in general relativity.
+Much of the difficulty in understanding the large-scale structure of the universe is associated with the choice of gauge in general relativity.
 By the scalar-vector-tensor decomposition, the metric includes four scalar perturbations, two vector perturbations, and one tensor perturbation.
 Only the scalar perturbations are significant: the vectors are exponentially suppressed in the early universe, and the tensor mode makes only a small (but important) contribution in the form of primordial gravitational radiation and the B-modes of the cosmic microwave background polarization.
 Two of the four scalar modes may be removed by a physically meaningless coordinate transformation.
 Which modes are eliminated determine the infinite number of possible gauge fixings.
 The most popular gauge is Newtonian gauge (and the closely related conformal Newtonian gauge), in which the retained scalars are the Newtonian potentials Φ and Ψ, which correspond exactly to the Newtonian potential energy from Newtonian gravity.
 Many other gauges are used, including synchronous gauge, which can be an efficient gauge for numerical computation (it is used by CMBFAST).
 Each gauge still includes some unphysical degrees of freedom.
 There is a so-called gauge-invariant formalism, in which only gauge invariant combinations of variables are considered.